Statement on Modern Slavery

 Imperial’s supply chains mainly fall under one of the following five categories:

-The principal areas which carry material risks are office supplies, laboratory consumables, ICT and AV equipment, and some estates services, such as cleaning and construction.
+The principal areas which carry material risks are operational goods, laboratory consumables, ICT and AV equipment, and some estates services, such as cleaning and construction.

 The supply chain of the College includes a large number of diverse suppliers, including suppliers of goods and services that directly support research and teaching activity, and suppliers of indirect goods and services not directly related to these activities.
 In order to identify and mitigate risk in the supply chain, there are systems in place to identify and assess potential risk areas and mitigate the risk of slavery and human trafficking occurring in the supply chain.
 More specifically:

 · the College requires suppliers to complete a due diligence questionnaire for all major contracts exceeding £100,000.
 This questionnaire requires suppliers to confirm that they are compliant with the Act, and allows for potential rejection on the grounds of convictions under the Act; and

 · all College preferred suppliers have to confirm annually that no convictions have occurred in relation to the Act, or if a conviction has occurred that appropriate steps have been taken to rectify the identified issues.